Why you shouldn’t treat your customers like prospects

 – They want you to listen to them as individuals, and adjust your service to their preferences.

-So stop treating customers like prospects and start maximizing your customer relationships.
+So stop treating customers like prospects and start maximising your customer relationships.